 Feeling Very Periactin

-When a drug has been around for many decades, tried and tested, with few known ‘side-effects’, yet highly beneficial in relation to a long list of issues, there’s a very good chance you won’t be hearing about it from your doctor.
+When a drug has been around for many decades, tried and tested, with few known ‘side-effects’ yet highly beneficial for a long list of conditions, there’s a good chance you won’t be hearing about it from your doctor.

 Periactin has been used over the years to treat many chronic and potentially serious metabolic problems.
 It’s a long list, and it includes insomnia and various other sleep related issues; depression and anxiety as well as schizophrenia; migraines and cluster headaches; digestive issues; skin disorders; addiction; autism; even cancer.

 So what is it then, that makes the medical world appear as though it is largely oblivious to such a cheap and simple, first generation anti-histamine, and it’s multitude of beneficial effects.

 The story becomes a little clearer, when looking at a biologically more generalized picture of some of the interrelationships between histamine, and serotonin, as well as many other inflammatory by-products of chronic stress or any kind of interference with thyroid and energy metabolism.

 One logical way of viewing ‘cypro’ (a moniker often lovingly used by it’s supporters) is to see it as an anti-estrogen, pro-thyroid substance.